Gabrielhephzibah/RateSwap/README.md

 - **Repository:**
    - Contains methods that are implemented by the Repository in the Data Layer.
 - **UseCases:**
-    - Contains the application business requirement logic implementation
+    - Contains application business requirement logic implementation, and classes

 ### Presentation Layer
 Handles everything related to the user interface: